ubco-db/EmbedDB/docs/usageInfo.md

 <pre>
 state:				EmbedDB algorithm state structure.
 key:				Key for record.
-data:				Pre-allocaated memory to copy data for record.
+data:				Pre-allocated memory to copy data for record.
 varData:			Return variable for data as an embedDBVarDataStream.
 </pre>